DeltaRig/Angular/README.md

 The 'c' could be replaced by 's' if you want create a service

-- In the folder '02AngularFundamentals.list.authors' do you will find my solution for: How would you use the ngFor directive to display the list of authors?

 #### Adding bootstrap

 The command bellow should add a bootstrap folder with the path that you can import to use bootstrap items.